We are expanding

 plastics, elastomers.

-Climate change makes it increasingly important to prove the UV resistance of plastics and coatings.
-We put the longevity of your materials and products to the test and adapt the climatic conditions to your individual requirements.
+Climate change is making it increasingly important to prove the UV resistance of plastics and coatings.
+With a professional UV test in accordance with DIN EN ISO 4892-2, we put the durability of your materials and products to the test.
+We adapt the climatic conditions exactly to your individual specifications – whether through UV radiation or combined weathering.

 Our services at a glance: